 In terms of urgency, some symptoms are more pressing than others.
 If you’re experiencing pain, weakness, shortness of breath, vomiting and diarrhea, go to the hospital.

 But there’s one symptom that indisputably requires a trip to the hospital: fever.
-All cancer patients undergoing chemotherapy need immediate attention if they have a temperature of 100.5 degrees Fahrenheit or higher.
+Everyone who has cancer and is undergoing chemotherapy needs immediate attention if they have a temperature of 100.5 degrees Fahrenheit (38 C) or higher.

 Chemotherapy can often lead to a reduced white blood cell count, or neutropenia.
-This condition causes the patient’s body to be less effective at fighting off infection.
-Neutropenic fever is common with chemotherapy patients and can often indicate infection.
-With patients who have weakened immune systems, infections need to be treated immediately before they cause greater complications.
+This condition causes the body to be less effective at fighting off infection.
+Neutropenic fever is common in those who are getting chemotherapy and it can often signify infection.
+If you have a weakened immune system, infections need to be treated immediately before they cause greater complications.

 “About 5 to 25% of patients receiving chemotherapy will get neutropenic fever,” says hematologist and oncologist Omer Koc, MD.
 “The more aggressive the chemotherapy, the higher the risk.
 Age and other underlying illnesses also play a role.”

-According to Dr. Waters, any cancer patient with a fever or other emergent condition should call their oncologist immediately.
-The oncologist will determine if the patient should go directly to an emergency room or to the doctor’s office.
+According to Dr. Waters, anyone who has cancer with a fever or other condition that’s an emergency should call their oncologist immediately.
+The oncologist will determine if they should go directly to an emergency room or to the doctor’s office.

-Patients who go to an emergency room should clearly indicate that they are undergoing cancer treatment.
-It will make a difference in how they are triaged.
+If you go to an emergency room, you should clearly tell them up front that you are undergoing cancer treatment.
+It will make a difference in how you are triaged.

-“A healthy patient with a fever and cough might get a flu swab or throat swab or chest X-ray,” says Dr. Waters.
+“A healthy patient with a fever and cough might get a flu swab or throat swab or chest X-ray,” explains Dr. Waters.
 “We may give them acetaminophen and send them home to rest.
-But a cancer patient with the same symptoms will need a more intense evaluation to find the source of their infection.”
+But someone who has cancer with the same symptoms will need a more intense evaluation to find the source of their infection.”

-He says they’ll keep cancer patients in isolation to prevent exposure to any new infections while they do a culture of their blood and urine to check for bacteria.
+Dr. Waters says they’ll keep anyone who has cancer in isolation to prevent exposure to any new infections while they do a culture of their blood and urine to check for bacteria.

 “We’ll start them on antibiotics right away until we identify the cause of their fever.
-We can always stop the antibiotics later if we find they don’t have an infection,” he explains.
+We can always stop the antibiotics later if we find they don’t have an infection,” Dr. Waters explains.

-The important thing, especially for cancer patients with a fever, is to get medical attention right away.
+The important thing if you have cancer and develop a fever is to get medical attention right away.